comdex-official/docs/docs/Market_State.md

 # State

-Below is the message sent to the market module which triggers state change detailed below.

 ## Market

+A Market is a struct that adds the latest price fetched from the oracles to a particular asset and the oracle script Id used to bring the price.

 	type Market struct {
 		Symbol   string